pfeatherstone/msgpack_cpp/README.md

 ## Dependencies

 You just need a C++17 compiler.
 If you want to avail yourself of the convenient Boost.Describe integration in `msgpack_describe.h`, then you'll require that Boost library.

+## Documentation

+There is none.
+Hopefully the code is readable.